Sources

 July 27: Soviet government issues a decree formally releasing a group of key rocket development experts from Stalin's prisons.

-Soviet troops capture first remnants of the German A-4 rocket, which are sent to Moscow for evaluation.
+Soviet troops capture first remnants of the German A-4 rocket in Poland, which are sent to Moscow for evaluation.

 1945

-April-August: Russian engineers and scientists come to Germany to search and evaluate Nazi missile programs.
+April-August: Russian engineers and scientists come to Germany in search of rocket technology.

-September: Helmut Gröttrup, a leading Peenemünde scientist, joins Soviet efforts to restore the production of the German A-4 missiles.
+September: Helmut Gröttrup, a leading Peenemünde engineer, joins Soviet efforts to restore the production of the German A-4 missiles.

 1946

-May 10: The first A-4 missile blasts off from White Sands, NM, reaching the altitude of 112 kilometers.
+May 10: The first A-4 missile lifts off successfullly from Launch Complex 33 in White Sands, New Mexico, reaching an altitude of 112 kilometers.

 May 13: The Soviet government launches a wide-scale missile development program based on the German technology.